The Organization: Social Network with over 2 Billion Users and 50 Global Offices

 - About 50 to 80 MB RAM

-Step 2 – Analyze Session Performance & Drill Down into the ICA/HDX Channel
+Step 2: Analyze Session Performance & Drill Down into the Citrix HDX Channel

-To start analyzing the social network’s session performance and drill down into the ICA/HDX breakdown, the customer went to the XenApp/XenDesktop Session Display in Goliath Performance Monitor.
+To start analyzing the social network’s Citrix session performance and drill down into the Citrix ICA/HDX breakdown, the organization went to the XenApp/XenDesktop Session Display in Goliath Performance Monitor.

 From this display, you can view current and historical Citrix sessions and see metrics like: